Phobos-developers/Phobos/docs/Miscellanous.md

 This page describes every change in Phobos that wasn't categorized into a proper category yet.

+- Phobos writes additional information to the `SYNC#.txt` log files when a desynchronization occurs such as calls to random number generator functions, facing / target / destination changes etc.

 ## Developer tools

 ### Dump Object Info